EESSI/docs/docs/blog/posts/2025/12/gh-ci-workflow-for-EESSI.md

 ```

 A workflow that calls this action will load software from an EESSI stack (argument `modules`)
-and install Python packages from Pypi (argument `extra-python-packages`).
+and install Python packages from PyPI (argument `extra-python-packages`).
 Packages are managed by a Lmod [module collection](https://lmod.readthedocs.io/en/latest/010_user.html#rules-for-loading-modules-from-a-collection)
 and by a Python [virtual environment](https://docs.python.org/3/library/venv.html).